FisherShi/UDACIY-CARND-Term1-P4_Advanced_Lane_Finding/writeup.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of HLS color and x directional gradient thresholds to generate a binary image in the helper function section of the IPython notebook located in "./advanced_lane_finding_submission.ipynb".
+Here's an example of my output for this step.

 ![alt text][image3]